MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 - Able to make games up to 16 Mb in size, that use up to 256 Kb of RAM
 - Compatibility with all four of the popular Game Boy battery management ICs - MM1026, MM1134, BA6129, and BA6735
-- The option to add battery backup to the cartridge *without* the need of the original battery management ICs - perfect for MBC3 donors that didn't have batteries in them
+- The option to add battery backup to the cartridge *without* the need of the original battery management ICs
 - Fully compatible with the <a href="https://www.gbxcart.com/">GBxCart RW</a> so you can transfer games and save files to and from the board

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC3-Cartridge/assets/97127539/7b075196-c268-4511-a2f7-1d9576e81676)